WebSocket Streaming

 One subscription at a time

 Sending a new subscribe message replaces the previous subscription.
-To monitor multiple cryptos, open multiple connections.
+To monitor multiple cryptos, open multiple connections (subject to your tier's cap).

 WebSocket Streaming — API Docs | Resolved Markets